Seif2001/smart-post/README.md

    3. Run code
    ### Then Client
    1. Connect circuit and connect to computer via thunderbolt cable
-   2. Install server libraries
+   2. Install client libraries
    3. Open hotspot and type your ssid and password in WIFI_SSID and WIFI_PASS fields
    4. Run code
    <blockquote style="background-color: #ffffcc; border-left: 5px solid #ffeb3b; padding: 10px;">
-    <strong>Important:</strong> You may run into a sketch is too big error in aruino, to solve this open the Aruino IDE go to tools >> partition scheme and set it to Minimal SPIFFS (1.9MB with OTA/190KB SPIFFS)
+    <strong>Important:</strong> You may run into a sketch is too big error in arduino, to solve this open the arduino IDE go to tools >> partition scheme and set it to Minimal SPIFFS (1.9MB with OTA/190KB SPIFFS)
 </blockquote>